 I don’t breed dogs just because they are titled or they have a great pedigree.
 I breed to test genetics.

 I breed what works best for me, too many weights, too many inches, missing teeths, who cares?
 Only for show breeders I guess!
 It’s just a matter of taste.
 I have a clear vision how I want my line to be.
 My goal is to make my own line uniform, not to satisfy fashion.
 If some look different or weight more than others, it’s just how it is.
 I try to create guardians with the genetic potential to work.

 I believe that if you breed only for function you decrease in conformation, and if you breed only for conformation you decrease in function.
 I try to breed for the best of both.

 The standard I don’t care, is just some words written.
 The standard doesn’t make a Presa Canario, origins make a Presa Canario.

-*I don’t care if a Presa Canario have over 65 kg, if he can do what I need of it I’m happy.
+I don’t care if a Presa Canario have 70 kg or over, if he can do what I need of it I’m happy.
 As long as the dog is tall and function is still there, they can be big as a Bully Kutta for all I care.
 What resistance must have a 70 kg dog to put down a bad guy who entered in my yard?
 3 minutes?
 I think 3 minutes is to much.
-Of course he can’t have the agility of a 50-60 kg Presa, but I don’t need necesarry a dog like that to be able to protect me or my property.
+Of course he can’t have the agility of a 50-55 kg specimen, but I don’t need necesarry a dog like that to be able to protect me or my property.

 I will not have the standard papers in my pocket to appreciate a good dog.
 I am not stressed to have a dog according to the standard.
 I will not measure it, weight it, looking for missing teeth or stuff like that.
 If I like a dog how it is, well that is good for me.
 I think a good dog defend itself without having champion show title or without looking into his ped.